Matt Taven: The Kingdom; The OGK (2014–2021)

-At ROH's Death Before Dishonor The Kingdom attacked Will Ospreay and Jay Lethal.
+At Death Before Dishonor XVI, The Kingdom attacked Will Ospreay and Jay Lethal.
 After the assault, Taven pulled out of a bag a copy of the Ring Of Honor World Championship which was purple instead of black leather, saying he is the true Ring Of Honor World Champion.
 On November 2, 2018, The Kingdom would win the ROH World Six-Man Tag Team Championship for the third time, beating The Elite, holding them until March 16, 2019.
 On March 15, 2019, at the ROH 17th Anniversary Show, Taven challenge Lethal for the Ring of Honor World Championship, with the match ending in a 60-minute time-limit draw.
 The following month at G1 Supercard, Taven would defeat Lethal and Marty Scurll in a ladder match to win the ROH World Title, and with that becoming the second ROH Grand Slam winner.
 His title win over the more popular Marty Scurll has been criticized, usually calling him a "critical and financial flop".
 During a 411Mania podcast, Jerome Cusson said his title win "actively hurt ROH" since it was not "a draw" and he "wasn't over".
 On September 27, 2019, at Death Before Dishonor, Matt Taven was defeated by Rush for the ROH Championship, ending his reign at 174 days.
 On ROH television Vinny Marseglia turned and attacked Matt Taven.
 On December 13, 2019, at Final Battle, Marseglia defeated Taven.